rblopes/fire-arrow/README.md

 ## What is it?

-This is a small, item and hint display tracker, intended to aid on OoTR games, friendly races and matches of the "Standard" randomizer category.
+This is a small, item and hint display tracker, intended to aid on OoTR games, friendly races and matches of the "Standard" category.

 It contains the usual features found in similar trackers, including: